NOVAIMS-DataScienceMasters/TextMiningFinalProject/README.md

 - no meta, clean with punctuation and no lemmatization
 - no meta, clean without punctuation and no lemmatization
 - no meta, clean without punctuation and with lemmatization
+- no meta, clean without punctuation and with lemmatization as chunks

 ### Models: